Azure Synapse SQL architecture

 The diagram below shows a replicated table that is cached on the first distribution on each compute node.

-Now that you know a bit about Synapse SQL, learn how to quickly create a SQL pool and load sample data (./sql-data-warehouse-load-sample-databases.md).
-Or you start using SQL on-demand.
+Now that you know a bit about Synapse SQL, learn how to quickly create a dedicated SQL pool and load sample data (./sql-data-warehouse-load-sample-databases.md).
+Or start using serverless SQL pool.
 If you are new to Azure, you may find the Azure glossary helpful as you encounter new terminology.